angusy29/weeb/README.md

 # weeb

-Google Chrome plugin for learning Japanese words for English speakers.
+Chrome plugin for learning Japanese words for English speakers, translate English to Japanese, provide Furigana for Kanji, and translates Hiragana/Katakana to English.

 Data provided by Jisho API.

 ## Features